-The increase in income tax expense for the three months ended November 30, 2007 was primarily related to the Texas margin tax that was not effective until January 1, 2007 and \$3.9 million of taxes on the gain on the sale of our interests in a Canadian wholesale fuel business.
+The increase in income tax expense was primarily related to \$3.9 million recorded for the four months ended December 31, 2007 of Texas margin tax that was not effective until January 1, 2007 and \$3.9 million of taxes on the gain on the sale of our interest in a Canadian wholesale fuel business.

 Other Income (Expense), Net.
-The change in other income (expense), net in the three months ended November 30, 2007 compared to the three months ended November 30, 2006 is due to the factors discussed above.
+The change in other income (expense), net is due to the factors discussed above for the Parent Company results.

 Minority Interests.
-The increase in minority interest expense in the three months ended November 30, 2007 is attributable to the increase in income from continuing operations of ETP described below that is allocated to the minority unitholders of our subsidiaries.
+The increase in minority interest expense in the four months ended December 31, 2007 is attributable to the increase in income from continuing operations of ETP described below that is allocated to the minority unitholders of our subsidiaries.
 The minority interest expense primarily represents limited partnership interests in ETP that we do not own.